1. Consider everyone’s opinion, but only focus on yours.

 7. What type of environment do you think your child would thrive in?

 So I realize that you may not have a clear answer to this one, especially if you are a mom-to-be or still learning about the needs of your infant.
 But it’s still a good exercise to go through.
 As you tour schools or interview caregivers, considerations such as how the days would be structured, the learning environment and philosophy, class size and age, and the physical space are all factors.
 Imagine your child’s day through this lens and consider what options might help them thrive.

 8. Are your values in alignment?

 These days, many of us make purchases and choose social interests by working with people and businesses that are “values aligned.”
-As it relates to your childcare decision, it’s helpful to consider things like the parent community, how employees are taken care of, or if there is a larger mission behind the work.
-(For example – At Vivvi we partner with employers to offer childcare as a benefit for employees, and all of our teachers are full time, salaried employees with benefits and career growth opportunities.)
+As it relates to your child care decision, it’s helpful to consider things like the parent community, how employees are taken care of, or if there is a larger mission behind the work.
+(For example – At Vivvi we partner with employers to offer child care programs as a benefit for employees, and all of our teachers are full-time, salaried employees with benefits and career growth opportunities.)

 Easy to say, often harder to put into practice.
 But remember, you know your child best and you’re one smart mama.
 Do the research, ask the questions, and then try and follow your instincts.
 If you’re taking all these things into consideration, you’re going to make the right decision.
 And remember, you always have the power to make a new plan.

 Watch Vivvi’s Head of Parent Experience, Gretchen talk Child Care 101

 Mom Crew teams up with Vivvi’s Head of Family Experience, Gretchen for an in-depth look at child care options, including advice on how to make a choice that’s right for your growing family.
 A panel of moms discuss child care options and discuss the factors you should weigh when looking into your options.